ygrebnov/workers/README.md

 // ...
 ```

-Applies to all APIs using the core Workers controller (including helpers like `RunAll` that forward options).
+Applies to all APIs using the core Workers controller (including helpers like `RunAll` and `Map` that forward options).

 ### What is considered a "result"
 - A task contributes a result only if it returns `err == nil` and `SendResult() == true` (i.e., created via `TaskValue` or a `TaskFunc` that signals result emission).